flosch/simpleapi/README.rst

 * has features for: *caching, throttling, pickling*
 * can be extended with your own features

-The client supports (uncomplete list):
+The client supports...

 * super simple access to server functions
-* easy to switch between different api versions
+* an easy switch between different api versions

 `simpleapi` provides: